tuist/tuist/fixtures/README.md

 An example of a workspace that has a dependency cycle between targets in different projects.

-## ios_app_with_carthage_frameworks

-An example of an iOS app that contains Carthage frameworks \*(fat frameworks with device & simulators architectures)\*.
-This fixture is useful to test the script that embeds them stripping the architectures that are not necessary.

 ## ios_app_with_helpers

 A basic iOS app that has some manifest bits extracted into helpers.